 The number one thing we suffer here in New Mexico is Power Outages, these are often caused by the weather, car accidents, falling trees, animals, or vandalism.
-This is obviously a huge hinderance to your productivity since you can’t actually do any work without your systems on.
+This is obviously a huge hindrance to your productivity since you can’t actually do any work without your systems on.
 Have you considered how much this downtime can cost you?
 It can add up fast.

 To get started the simple solution is to purchase an Uninterruptible Power Supply (UPS).
 These can keep your critical systems online and safe from unexpected shutdowns and power surges.
 Sizing one out will determine how long it will supply power to your systems.
-For your network equipment you might be able to get away with a smaller unit while desktops and servers require more power.
+For your network equipment, you might be able to get away with a smaller unit while desktops and servers require more power.

-You may have seen these Wireless Hotspots you can buy at you local Verizon store.
+You may have seen these Wireless Hotspots you can buy at your local Verizon store.
 You can also purchase these off of Amazon and activate them on your existing cellular plan (Other Carriers have similar devices).
-These devices can offer a WiFi Hotspot that you can use to continue business.
+These devices can offer a WiFi Hotspot that you can use to continue the business.
 Some devices also allow you to plug them into your Router or Firewall (UTM) via USB to give your whole network Internet Access.
 LTE failover is something we think all businesses should consider.

 The Case for Remote Work

 In times where work matters you may want to consider allowing remote work.
 We’d suggest talking with a company like us to help tackle security concerns.
 However, on days where you and your employees are snowed in who is answering the phones?
 Are the phones even working?
-Are you going to put your employees at risk for them to come in to the office?
+Are you going to put your employees at risk for them to come into the office?

 Solutions to consider:

-- Microsoft Office 365: Allow you employees to take their work anywhere, need that spreadsheet done?
+- Microsoft Office 365: Allow your employees to take their work anywhere, need that spreadsheet done?
 No problem, you can save it in OneDrive and have multiple employees work on the same document at once from anywhere.
 Plus you can use Microsoft Teams to chat and collaborate, even hold meetings with the Video Meetings feature.

 - VoIP: You might have seen this coming, we love VoIP.
-On days where you can’t get to the office you can still be productive by making and receiving calls like you’re there.
+On days where you can’t get to the office, you can still be productive by making and receiving calls like you’re there.
 Same with your employees, make and receive calls on your cellphone or from a softphone app on your computer.
 You can even do Fax.
 You can learn more about the benefits of Unified Communications in our previous Blog Post.